Take the Pesticide-Free Pledge to keep your home, yard and garden free from toxic pesticides!

 - Selecting a Pest Control Company

 NCAP offers several resources for individuals and property managers to help reduce pests and pesticide use indoors.
-NCAP is particularly concerned with high occupancy, multi-family and subsidized housing as these units often house vulnerable populations and are susceptible to poor air quality.
+NCAP is particularly concerned with high occupancy, multi-family and subsidized housing as these units often house vulnerable populations and are susceptible to poor air quality.1 If you rent your home and are concerned about your property owner/manager using pesticides, click for our Tenant Guide to IPM (Integrated Pest Management).

 - Video: Managing Bed Bugs Without Harmful Pesticides